 Use AWS PrivateLink with Confluent Cloud¶

-AWS PrivateLink allows for one-way secure connection access from your VPC to Confluent Cloud with an added protection against data exfiltration.
+AWS PrivateLink allows for one-way secure connection access from your VPC to Confluent Cloud, available through AWS Marketplace or directly from Confluent, with added protection against data exfiltration.
 This networking option is popular for its unique combination of security and simplicity.

 The following diagram summarizes the AWS PrivateLink architecture with the customer VPC/account and the Confluent Cloud VPC/account.